Decomposable Neural Symbolic Regression: Discussion

 SeTGAP is limited by the complexity of skeletons and the set of unary and binary operators used to train the Multi-Set Transformer.
 As shown in Appendix~\ref{app:H}, SeTGAP fails on problem F4 of the SRBench++ benchmark.
 The univariate skeleton of the underlying function with respect to $x_0$ is $(c_1 x_0 + \sin(x_0 + c_2)) / (c_3 x_0^2 + c_4)$, which requires eight operators, including three unary operators (\texttt{sin}, \texttt{sqr}, and \texttt{inv}).
 This level of complexity exceeds the capabilities of our approach, since the Multi-Set Transformer used in the experiments was trained only on expressions containing up to seven operators and at most two unary operators.
-This limitation, inherent to any neural SR method, can be addressed through transfer learning, where the model is fine-tuned on more complex tasks to expand its expressivity.
-Another limitation is the computational cost due to multiple intermediate optimization processes, making SeTGAP less efficient than all compared approaches.
+This limitation, inherent to any neural SR method, can be addressed through transfer learning, where the model is fine-tuned on more complex tasks to expand its expressivity. {Beyond structural complexity, the method’s performance is also tied to the uncertainty of the underlying opaque model $\hat{f}$.
+In instances where the initial neural network provides a poor approximation of the target function, the Multi-Set Transformer may fail to identify the correct univariate skeletons for all variables.} Another limitation is the computational cost due to multiple intermediate optimization processes, as detailed in Appendix~\ref{app:time}, making SeTGAP less efficient than all compared approaches.
 However, in applications like scientific discovery, where the goal is to derive interpretable and reliable mathematical expressions rather than simply optimizing predictive accuracy, the additional computational effort is warranted.
 In this work, we do not aim to achieve competitive computational complexity, but rather to demonstrate that a decomposable approach reconstructs the correct functional form of a system more effectively.
 Future work will focus on developing fast and scalable merging strategies capable of synthesizing high-dimensional expressions efficiently.